-For further information on how the main underwriting risks relate to Life reinsurance business are managed, please refer to Section C.2 - Underwriting risks.
+For further information on how the main underwriting risks relate to both life and non-life reinsurance business are managed, please refer to Section C.2 - Underwriting risks.

-B.3.2.7 ASSET MANAGEMENT
+B.3.2.7 INVESTMENTS

 The Prudent Person Principle requires that the security, quality, liquidity and profitability of the portfolio as a whole be considered.
 This is enabled through the investment governance, strategy, operational framework and reporting and monitoring processes that SI implements.